Science of Reading Badge Rubric

 1 point:

-• Professional learning suggests how the HQIM instructional framework or lesson-level components are/are not designed in ways that reflect the science of reading but does not provide a detailed, thorough explanation.
+• Professional learning needs more detailed evidence of how the HQIM instructional framework is/is not designed in ways that reflect the science of reading research, or

 0 points: